-Most issues that you could have with a solar array will be covered by the warranty on the system.
-There are warranties on the panels as well as the inverter and the installation.
-Although these do cover most instances there are some that are outside the warranty.
+Separate warranties cover the solar panels as well as the inverter and the installation.
+Although these do cover most instances, some issues lay outside the warranty.

-If you are wanting extra coverage you may not have to look far or pay more.
+Those who want extra coverage may not have to look far or pay more.
 Most homeowners insurance policies cover solar arrays.
-You will however want to check with your insurance provider to make sure.
+It’s best, however, to check with your insurance provider to make sure.

-Your solar provider will make sure that they are satisfying your areas electric code.
-An inspector will run though your system after installed to make sure everything is up to code.
-Go Solar Group makes sure that the systems they install meet code before they get turned on.
+The solar provider will make sure they satisfy the area’s electric code.
+An inspector will run through the system after the install to make sure everything is up to code.
+The inspector will then notify the solar installer of any issues so they can fix them.